 9 things to know about the new GCSE grades

-- GCSEs in England are being reformed and will be graded with a new scale from 9 to 1, with 9 being the highest grade.
+GCSEs in England have been reformed and are graded from 9 to 1, with 9 being the highest grade.

-- In the first year each new GCSE subject is introduced, broadly the same proportion of students will get a grade 4 or above as would have got a grade C or above in the old system.
+In the first year each new GCSE subject has been introduced, broadly the same proportion of students get a grade 4 or above as would have got a grade C or above in the old system.

 We’ve got lots of information to help students, parents, teachers and businesses understand the changes.
-You can keep up-to-date in a number of ways:
+You can: